CESP-ExpHer/GCPBayes-Pipeline/1/README.md

-# Description of Bash files
+# Description of Bash file (a plain text file that contains a series of commands) for running the whole procedure with a series of options
 Created by: Pierre-Emmanuel Sugier, Yazdan Asgari<br>
 Creation date: 14 Jan 2022<br>
 Update: Jan 2022<br>